martinmf-dev/Realized_Volatility_Prediction_-erdos_deeplearning-/README.md

 ## Neural network models
 The following is a summary of the models in their default settings, many of the models, in reality, offers much more flexibility to be altered.

-In should be noted, however, we still could not fully submit the models for testing on kaggle (who reserves the test set), so all the "loss" provided in below are the "best validation loss".
+It should be noted, however, we still could not fully submit the models for testing on kaggle (who reserves the test set), so all the "loss" provided in below are the "best validation loss".

 ---
 ### Frozen convolution layer for "derivative of timeseries" feature creation